Back to all posts

 Okay, yeah, I hear you, but there are dumber ideas.

-We love Google Docs.
-It’s the first tool we reach for when we need to write up some content.
+Google Drive is great.
+It’s the first tool we reach for.
 It’s easy to spin up a spreadsheet or a Google Doc of your thoughts, ideas, aspirations, frustrations, manifestos, whatever.

-Lot’s of companies’ MVPs are just a collection of Google Drive assets–it’s a fast, easy way to validate your ideas.
-This was true for my previous job, CovidActNow.org, which started as a Google Sheet SEIR model and some explainer Docs.
-It’s true of Levels.fyi, who used a Google Sheet backend up to over a million users.
-Even in non-early stage scenarios, some news companies use spreadsheets as a way to power widgets, maps, charts, etc.
+Lots of MVPs are just collections of Google Drive assets; it's a fast, easy way to validate your ideas.
+This was true for my previous job, CovidActNow.org, which started as an SEIR model in a Google Sheet and some explainer Docs.
+Levels.fyi used a Google Sheet backend to scale up to over a million users.
+Even in non-early stage scenarios, news companies use spreadsheets as a way to power widgets, maps, and charts.

 Okay, so why would you use this?